 Uttarakhand is a state situated in northern India.
-Formerly known as Uttaranchal, this state was formed out of the north-western districts of Uttar Pradesh and the Himalayas on 9 November 2000.
+Formerly known as Uttrakhand, this state was formed out of the north-western districts of Uttar Pradesh and the Himalayas on 9 November 2000.

-Uttaranchal is home to some of the finest Hindu temples and religious destinations in India.
-In the year 2007 Uttaranchal was renamed Uttaranchal which means part of the North.
+Uttrakhand is home to some of the finest Hindu temples and religious destinations in India.
+In the year 2007 Uttaranchal was renamed Uttrakhand which means part of the North.
 The state stretches over an area of 20,682 sq mi of land.
 Dehradun serves as the capital of state.

-While traveling to Uttaranchal it is always advisable to carry a map of the state.
-There are many different maps of Uttaranchal in India that provide complete information about the important roads, hotels, tourists spots, hospitals etc in the state.
+While traveling to Uttrakhand it is always advisable to carry a map of the state.
+There are many different maps of Uttrakhand in India that provide complete information about the important roads, hotels, tourists spots, hospitals etc in the state.

 Demographics of Uttarakhand